-The apparent and actual retention rates for Cohort 2013, although slightly higher than the two previous years, are in line with the rates for the two previous cohorts, all of which are significantly higher than the rates recorded in the years up to Cohort 2010.
-This can be attributed to an increased offering of subject choices for Years 11 and 12, which coincided with government regulations changing the leaving age conditions.
+The apparent and actual retention rates for Cohort 2015 is the strongest it has been since the high point of 2011 and reflects continued growth in this area.
+This can be attributed (at least partly) to increasingly academically aspirational students wanting to stay with Macarthur's academically challenging and successful programme.
+The growth of the last few years also coincides with government regulations changing the leaving age conditions.
 It is also probable that the abolition of the School Certificate examinations and the implementation of the more flexible reporting programme of the Record of School Achievement (ROSA) has also encouraged more students to continue to the HSC.

---ooooOoooo--
+---ooooOoooo---